Bug (river): Basin

-The total basin area of Bug is 38712 km2 of which half, 19239 km2 or, 50%, is in Poland.
+The total basin area of the Bug is 38712 km2 of which half, 19239 km2 or, 50%, is in Poland.
 Somewhat more than a quarter, 11400 km2 or 29%, is in Belarus, and a bit under a quarter, 8700 km2 or 22% lies in Ukraine.

 The climate of the Bug basin is temperate.

 The basin experiences annual high-water levels during spring flooding due to thawing snow, after which a low flow period starts and lasts until October or mid-November.
 Occasional summer floods often occur in the headlands, where mountains influence favorable flash-flood conditions.
 In Autumn the water level increases are inconsiderable; in some years they do not happen at all.
 During the winter the river can have temporary ice-outs that sometimes provoke ice jams, causing an increase of the level up to 2 m.
 The resultant water levels are changeable due to the instability of ice cover.